kurushimee/kurushimee/README.md

 ## Hi there 👋

-I'm Ivan Ermakov, an InfoSec student at SibSUTIS.
-I'm passionate about game development, and it's my dream to be a good indie dev.
-Currently, I'm just trying to create more personal projects, as well as trying myself in more art stuff (primarily music).
+I'm kurushimee, a cyber security student at SibSUTIS and a passionate indie game dev.
+Currently, I'm trying to work on my personal projects, and it's my dream to make a living off making games in the future.
+Just as well, I'm trying myself out in making and performing other kinds of art (primarily music).

 You can check out my released games on itch.io: https://kurushimee.itch.io/